algolia/api-clients-automation/doc/contribution_addNewClient.md

 Algolia search operations targets the default appId host (`${appId}-dsn.algolia.net`, `${appId}.algolia.net`, etc.), while clients like `personalization` have their own `host`.

-Since `.mustache` are logicless files, you need to provide the variable yourself in the [`openapitools.json`](../openapitools.json) config file and implement the `if` based logic
+Since `.mustache` are logicless files, you need to provide the variable yourself in the [`openapitools.json`](../openapitools.json) config file and implement the `if` based logic.

 See this PR of the first JavaScript implementation for reference: https://github.com/algolia/api-client-automation-experiment/pull/25